 - Counselling, e.g. family issues, relationships, substance abuse, domestic violence, health issues etc.

 - Other personal issues, e.g. anger management, conflict resolution.

 - If you or your family need financial assistance, you can find more information here.

-If you need further help there are the following FREE resources for young people:
+If you need further help see below for FREE resources for young people:

-Headspace is the national youth mental health foundation.
-They help young people going through a tough time.
+The national youth mental health foundation that helps young people going through a tough time.